Chuanming-Liu/SurfTool/README.md

 ### SurfTool

-SurfTool is a python package to do seismic data processing for both ambient noise and earthquake events.
+SurfTool is a python package to apply surface wave data processing for both ambient noise and earthquake events dataset.
 It contains functions includes:

 request seismic data from IRIS;